PrivateGER/GreenLight/README.md

-arrMax(array); // Returns the max value in an array arrAvg(array); // Returns the average of all values in an array arrSum(array); // Returns the sum of all values in an array trueTypeOf(input); // More accurately check the type of an object
+arrMax(array); // Returns the max value in an array arrAvg(array); // Returns the average of all values in an array arrSum(array); // Returns the sum of all values in an array arrDiff(array1, array2); // Return the elements from Array 1 that are not in the Array 2 arrDiffSymmetric(array1, array2); // Return the elements from Array 1 that are not in the Array 2 and vice-versa arrIntersect(array1, array2); // Return the elements that both arrays share in common trueTypeOf(input); // More accurately check the type of an object
 ```